medh642/PhenoModel/README.md

 The objective of this project is to understand and predict the phenological events of Red Maple trees in relation to environmental conditions.

 ### Data Sources
-*Daymet:* A gridded dataset providing daily weather data for temperature, precipitation, and other climate variables.
+*Daymet:* A gridded dataset providing daily weather data for temperature, precipitation, and other climate variables.</br>
 *National Phenology Network (NPN):* Provides observational data for plant and animal phenology, which is used for understanding the timing of phenological events.

 ### Repository Structure